 Curley’s Irish Stout

-It’s hard to believe that an ale this dark could possibly be low in calories, but believe it.
+It’s hard to believe that an ale this dark could possibly be somewhat low in calories, but believe it.
 This traditional Irish stout has just under 120 calories per 12 ounces, and, as an added benefit, it comes from local company Boston Beer Works.